owowed/oxi/README.md

 <h1 align="center">oxi</h1>

-<div align="center">JavaScript package that provide common tools, utilities, helpers to help and ease the development of userscript.</div>
+<div align="center">A comprehensive JavaScript package providing essential tools, utilities, and helpers to streamline the development of userscripts.</div>

-## How to Use
+## Getting Started

+To start using the oxi package, you need to include it in your userscript header.

-The release build of the package is available in the [`dist`](https://github.com/owowed/oxi/tree/dist) branch.
-This branch will automatically update each time a release is published.
+The release build of the package is available in the [`dist`](https://github.com/owowed/oxi/tree/dist) branch, which is updated automatically each time a new release is published.

-To use this package, simply add the following lines to your userscript header:
+To include this package, simply add the following lines to your userscript header:

 ```javascript
 // ==UserScript==